 Our Sawbill machine can be found at 146.865 with CTCSS of 151.4.
 It is physically located approximately 12 miles up the Sawbill Trail from Tofte and provides us with inland coverage for the west end of the county and into the southern portion of the BWCA.

 If you are traveling in the Boundary Waters or Quetico and can provide us with coverage information, we would appreciate hearing from you about your experience.
 You can contact us via e-mail through the link provided at the bottom of the page.
 Thanks in advance for helping us out!

 If you have packet equipment, consider using the new Maple Hill packet node, MNGM and PBBS GMBBS.
 More information about packet can be found here.

 Current BWARC Newsletter

 For those of you looking for a copy of the current BWARC Newsletter, you can view it online by clicking here.
 You must have Adobe Acrobat Reader installed in order to read the Newsletter.
 If you don’t have Adobe Acrobat, you can get it from Adobe.

 Cook County ARES Response Team

 The Cook County ARES Response Team was formed in 2003 to support both local government and non-government agencies with emergency communications.
 Utilizing their skills as amateur radio operators, CCART members are active in both emergency and non-emergency communications.
 CCART holds a net on the air every Sunday at 1900 hours on the BWARC repeaters.
-If you would like more information about CCART, please send an e-mail to the informational link below.
+More information about CCART can be found here, or send an e-mail to the informational link below.

 History of WØBBN